10/25/2019

 Chairman and CEO

-Well I'll add to the last part of that first which is we're already getting the growth in business services where the the revenue growth and the customer creation are converging and that was not true when we initially started the pricing and packaging but it is true now if you look at our quarter over quarter change you'll see that revenue growth is occurring and it's not because of rate it's occurring because the customer growth there are enough new customers at that growth rate that that and and less customers at the historic pricing such that those two numbers are converging growth and revenue growth customer growth equals revenue growth at some point so in terms of cbrs you know the interesting thing about that and we talked about our dual sim technology opportunities and the testing that we've done and we're quite optimistic about the capability of that strategy and and we're quite optimistic about the ability to make select investments in in areas where traffic dictates in such a way as to move services that we pay rent for onto our own platform and that opportunity already exists with wi-fi and a significant number of our customers uh well the majority of our customers are using wi-fi most of the time and and wi-fi is highly efficient and the bulk of data 80 of all data on mobile platforms are being delivered through the wi-fi network so we think there's continued opportunity to to move traffic that way and and cbrs does work very well and as you know there's a significant amount of free cbrs spectrum available which we've been using we've also done some experiments with that spectrum with fixed wireless connectivity and we've got an experiment going with that too and actual live customers going in rural low density areas so it's a pretty valuable piece of spectrum there's some you know private uh spectrum of cbrs that's going to be auctioned next year and the question we're evaluating is is should we be involved in that but we haven't determined that yet but we're looking at it closely and uh but there you know i would say this that there's a significant amount of spectrum available already and the more cells you have the less spectrum you need thanks don't
+Well, I'll add to the last part of that first, which is we're already getting the growth in business services where the revenue growth and the rate of customer creation are converging.
+And That was not true when we initially started the pricing and packaging, but it is true now.
+If you look at our quarter-over-quarter change, you'll see that revenue growth is occurring, and it's not because of rate.
+It's occurring because the customer growth, there are enough new customers at that growth rate and less customers at the historic pricing such that those two numbers are converging, growth and revenue growth. customer growth equals revenue growth at some point.
+So, in terms of CDRS, you know, the interesting thing about that, and we talked about our dual SIM technology opportunities and the testing that we've done, and we're quite optimistic about the capability of that strategy, and we're quite optimistic about the ability to make select investments in areas where traffic dictates in such a way as to move services that we pay rent for onto our own platform.
+And that opportunity already exists with Wi-Fi, and a significant number of our customers, well, the majority of our customers are using Wi-Fi most of the time.
+And Wi-Fi is highly efficient, and the bulk of data, 80% of all data on mobile platforms, are being delivered through the Wi-Fi network.
+So we think there's continued opportunity to move traffic that way.
+And we've experimented with a bunch of methodologies to do that.
+And CBRS does work very well.
+And as you know, there's a significant amount of free CBRS spectrum available, which we've been using.
+We've also done some experiments with that spectrum with fixed wireless connectivity.
+We've got an experiment going with that, too, and actual live customers going in rural low-density areas.
+So it's a pretty valuable piece of spectrum.
+There's some private spectrum of CBRS that's going to be auctioned next year.
+The question we're evaluating is, should we be involved in that?
+But We haven't determined that yet, but we're looking at it closely.
+But I would say this, that there's a significant amount of spectrum available already.
+And the more cells you have, the less spectrum you need.

 speaker